AuroraCap: Efficient, Performant Video Detailed Captioning and a New Benchmark: Related Works

 \paragraph{Video Captioning} The general goal of video captioning is understanding a video and describing it with natural language.
 Unlike image captioning, video captioning requires the description also on the temporal dimension (\eg human action, camera and object movement).
 The current datasets including videos in the domain of human activities~\cite{caba2015activitynet}, cooking scene~\cite{zhou2018towards,iashin2020better}, movie~\cite{song2023moviechat}, and open domain~\cite{chen2011collecting}.
 In Table~\ref{tab:video_caption_benchmark}, we show the summary of current video captioning benchmarks.
 Most of them are with short caption, which is not suitable for evaluating video detailed captioning task.
 There are several widely used metrics to evaluate the correctness of generated caption, such as BLEU~\cite{papineni2002bleu}, ROUGE-L~\cite{lin2004rouge}, CIDEr~\cite{vedantam2015cider}, SPICE~\cite{anderson2016spice}, and BERTScore~\cite{zhang2019bertscore}.
 Dense Video Captioning~\cite{yang2023vid2seq,zhou2024streaming} is also a captioning task but further requires localizing the events temporally.
 In this paper, we focus on the detailed description of a short video clip, where there are no scene changes or camera switches.

 \paragraph{Large Multimodal Models for Video} With the develop of LLMs and LMMs~\cite{maaz2023video,zhang2023llama,li2023llama,song2023moviechat,zhang2023video,song2024moviechat+,zhao2024distilling,zhou2024streaming, Qwen2-VL, jin2024chat, beyer2024paligemma, shang2024llava, cai2024matryoshka, cheng2024videollama,li2024flexattention}, many recent works have explored adapting them into video understanding field (\eg Video-LLaMA~\cite{li2023llama}, Video-LLaVA~\cite{lin2023video}, VideoChat~\cite{li2023videochat}, Vista-LLaMA~\cite{ma2023vista}, LLaVA-Hound~\cite{zhang2024direct}, Koala~\cite{tan2024koala}, Elysium~\cite{wang2024elysium}, and MovieChat~\cite{song2023moviechat,song2024moviechat+}).
 Thanks to this flexible design, the models can combine pretrained knowledge with minimal trainable parameters.
 Instead of requiring large-scale training, using only a small amount of high-quality training data can even achieve better results.
 Most of the existing models use additional parameters for temporal modeling.
 There are also some interesting observations that we can actually build advancing LMMs without additional parameters for temporal modeling~\cite{xu2024pllava,lin2023vila,liu2024llavanext, zhang2024internlm, ren2023testa} or even without further training with video-text data~\cite{wu2024freeva}.
 Recent works (\eg FreeVA~\cite{wu2024freeva}, LLaVA-Next~\cite{liu2024llavanext}, VLIA~\cite{lin2023vila}, and PLLaVA~\cite{xu2024pllava}) also find that the vanilla LLaVA-like model pretrained on high-quality image instruction data can also be a strong video understanding model.
 FreeVA further observe that using existing video instruction tuning data like Video-ChatGPT 100K~\cite{maaz2023video} to tune LMMs may not necessarily lead to improvements.
-As the concurrent work, we also observe this phenomenon and proceeded to develop a video detailed captioning baseline training based on the LLaVA architecture.
+As the concurrent work, we also observe this phenomenon and proceeded to develop a video detailed captioning baseline training based on the LLaVA architecture. \review{Chat-UniVi~\cite{jin2024chat} employ a set of dynamic visual tokens to uniformly represent images and videos.
+However, for current video inputs, when we sample at 1 FPS, the frames are already sufficiently sparse; frame-to-frame similarity is quite low except in static scenes.
+On the other hand, if we use keyframes as input, the frame similarity will be even lower.
+Under these conditions, we believe that strong temporal merging should be avoided, as it is likely to impair the model's core capabilities, especially since the CLIP vision encoder trained on images.}